addiscent/vagrant-ruby-rails/README.md

 ##### Storage Usage

 _VirtualBox_ will dynamically increase the size of the _guest-vbox_ _Ubuntu Server_ virtual disk drive as you add new files into its file system.
 The maximum virtual disk drive size of this _guest-vbox_ _Ubuntu Server_ is 40GB.
+This limit was set by the original developer of the _Ubuntu Server 14.04_ _VirtualBox_ image; it cannot be changed by the user.

 ##### Provisioning